pdrummond/pauldrummond.dev/src/posts/useeffect-and-exhaustive-deps.md

 date: "2019-08-26"
 ---

-If you’ve used <code>useEffect</code> before, you’ve probably come across this error at some point:
+If you’ve used useEffect before, you’ve probably come across a "missing dependency" error at some point.

+---

+It will look something like this:

 <pre>
 React Hook useEffect has a missing dependency: 'myFunction'.
 Either include it